Neats29/neats29.github.io/source/coaching/index.md

 <span>[@EgregoreGalore](https://twitter.com/EgregoreGalore)</span>

-<h1 style="font-size: 1.6em;">How can I best prepare for a session?</h1>
+<h1 style="font-size: 1.6em;">How to prepare for a session</h1>

-- Most sessions are done laying down (bed/sofa/floor etc) to enable deep relaxation.
-Please arrange this before the session so that the laptop camera is pointing towards you to show your face and torso.
-We will have a brief chat at the start of the call and then I will invite you to lay down.
-Most people remain in this position for the rest of the session, however you are welcome to move however you like during the session.
-If laying down isn't feasible or preferable, then you may do the session sitting down in a comfortable seat.
+- Find a quiet space where you can lie down comfortably (bed/sofa/floor etc), or you may do this seated if you prefer
+- Position your device so I can see your face and chest

-- Please wear a pair of headphones so I can hear you well, when laying down away from the laptop, the sound can become muffled.
+- Wear a pair of headphones, as the sound can get muffled when laying down

-- It's best not to have a hard stop after the session to allow a gentle transition into the rest of your day.
-If you have a hard stop please let me know at the start of the session so I can ensure the ending is not abrupt.
+- Leave some buffer time after our session to allow a gentle transition into the rest of your day
+- Let me know if you have a hard stop

 <h1 style="font-size: 1.6em;">Self-love guided meditation</h1>